Emyol/ALGO-Act1-G5/README.md

 - `main.cpp`: The primary codebase for both systems.
 - `leaderboard.txt`: Stores the top 10 leaderboard entries.
 - `record.txt`: Backup of all player records.
+- `Activity1-ELEVATOR.cpp`: File for running the Elevator System.
 - `Elevator Path Logs.txt`: Logs of elevator movement and stops.

 ---